-Logistics is an integral aspect of the supply chain connecting warehouses, manufacturers and end-users such as vendors, customers, suppliers, and other third parties.
+Logistics is an integral aspect of the supply chain connecting warehouses, manufacturers, and end-users such as vendors, customers, suppliers, and other third parties.
 It encompasses a wide range of activities that ensure material movement takes place seamlessly from one destination to the other.
-Global logistics includes movement of materials and goods between countries, which requires highly optimized processes to meet the time and delivery targets.
-However, global logistics face 5 major challenges that need to be addressed efficiently in order to ensure smooth flow of materials and finished goods.
+Global logistics includes the movement of materials and goods between countries, which requires highly optimized processes to meet the time and delivery targets.
+However, global logistics face 5 major challenges that need to be addressed efficiently in order to ensure a smooth flow of materials and finished goods.

 Since global logistics serves multiple continents, a number of vessels including flights, cargo ships, and trucks, move along international trade lines.
-Lack of storage infrastructure for large vessels in the destination sites or ports causes delays in material unloading.
+The lack of storage infrastructure for large vessels in the destination sites or ports causes delays in material unloading.
 This causes congestion problems at the shipment port, with materials hauled up in trucks for a long time.
 Some of the other challenging factors include lack of technological developments, bad road conditions, and weather problems.

 2. Delivery Time